gennadyterekhov/site_on_go/README.md

-# cyrillicToLatinBot
+# site_on_go

+this is my first site on go + react

+I could not link js files from html so I just wrote js code inside html files

-for it to work place in .env the following data
+for it to work you must supply .env file with the following

-PORT=
-api_key=telegramBotApiAkey
-webhook_url=
-cyrillic=АБВГДЕЁЖЗИЙКЛМНОПРСТУФХЦЧШЩЪЫЬЭЮЯабвгдеёжзийклмнопрстуфхцчшщъыьэюя
-latin=ABVGDEËẐZIJKLMNOPRSTUFĤĊĆŜŚJYJÊÜÄabvgdeëẑzijklmnoprstufĥċćŝśjyjêüä
+PORT=8000